 “Doing exercise with others is great for your morale, because you’re more likely to commit to taking part and feel a sense of achievement as a result,” says Thomas Rothwell, physiologist at AXA Health.

 “Moderate activities, like brisk walking, cycling, or tennis, when done for 30 minutes, five times a week, can actually be more beneficial to your mental health than vigorous activity.1

 They’re also perfect for doing with friends because they allow you to hold a conversation.
 The combination of exercising and socialising can serve as a great foundation to regularly take part in exercise throughout life, which leads to numerous health benefits.
-It’s a win-win.”
+From increased self-esteem to improvements in your mental health from the effects of keeping active and socialising, it’s a real win-win.”